aklinker1/webext-core/docs/guide/proxy-service/index.md

 :::

 > In this example, we're using a plain object instead of a class as the service.
-See the [Variants](./variants) docs for more variations in creating proxy services.
+See the [Defining Services](./defining-services) docs for examples of all the different ways to create a proxy service.

 In the same file, define a proxy service for our `TodosRepo`: